From the Wards

 Contributing Writer

-John is a fourth-year medical student at Florida State University College of Medicine in Tallahassee, Florida, Class of 2024.
-In 2018, he graduated from University of Central Florida with a Bachelors of Science in biology.
-He enjoys weight-training, playing video games and trying new foods in his free time.
-After graduating medical school, John aims to pursue a career in internal medicine.
+Emilia is a medical student at George Washington University School of Medicine and Health Sciences in Washington, DC, Class of 2024.
+In 2019, she graduated from Brown University with a Bachelor of Arts in health and human biology.
+She enjoys running, cooking, and reading in her free time.
+After graduating medical school, she would like to pursue a career in OB/GYN.

 More Than Skin Deep